How To Use

 Please be careful about whether a timecode value is relative to the previous comment's timecode value (i.e. '10 seconds later') and calculate accordingly.

-If there is a general note with no timecode or timing value, please use a 0 second timestamp value.
+If there is a general note with no timecode or timing value, please use a 0 frame count value.

 Please process the below notes: